martin-martin/mentorship/answers.md

 2. The **South Island** obviously also has tons of culture, but there's so much beautiful nature there that it's easy to shift your focus.
 I'd personally recommend to check out the Marlborough Sounds, maybe take a drive across some high road in the center of the island, and make your way down to Milford Sound, which has great hiking trails and just a general wow to it.
 If you're into adventure sports, you could also stop over in Queenstown and maybe attach your feet to an elastic rope before plunging off a ledge (with a great view).

-Oh dear...
-I'd have more to say (you can DM me if you want a day-by-day trip-tip, lol!), but you should probably look it up by yourself in order to find the things that you're really interested in!
+Ok, I'd have more to say (you can DM me if you want a day-by-day trip-tip, lol! 😅&nbsp;), but you should probably look it up by yourself in order to find the things that you're really interested in!
 There is so much information about New Zealand on the web, people love to travel there, and rightfully so!
 Check out some of those, and you can always ping me back if you have a specific question!

 I wish you a great trip, take your time and enjoy!